Carbonfreezer/Rust-A-Star/README.md

 # Rust A Star

-This is the library for the A\*  algorithm applied to two-dimensional navigation graphs.
+This is the library for the A\*  algorithm applied to two-dimensional navigation graphs as often used in games.
-It comes with a relatively extensive example of an open GL app, you can run with "cargo run -r --example openglapp"

 # General Usage
 The application domain of this library is two-dimensional navigation graphs.
 Every node in this